Force over Distance: Chapter 50

 “What do you mean?”
 Telford asked.

 “David,” Young said, exhausted, braced against the nearest bulkhead.
 “I know you’ve got a line on the war with the Ori.
 I know it weighs on you.
 I’m even guessing,” he continued, “that what the LA put you through makes the idea of the Ori pretty hard to take.
-There’s an aspect to it that’s similar.
-A curb on free will.
+They curb free will.
 You must hate that.”

 Telford couldn’t hide his astonishment.